algorithmic-music-exploration/amen/README.md

 If all that works, you just need to play the resulting `reversed.wav` file, and you're on your way!

+# Examples

+We've got a few other examples in the `examples` folder - most involve editing a file based on the audio features thereof.
+We'll try to add more as we go.

 # Contributing
 Welcome aboard!
 Please see CONTRIBUTING.md, or open an issue if things don't work right.